A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Common methods

 \subsection{Taxonomy}

 Satellite images are quantised measurements of our real world along multiple dimensions: one spectral, two spatial and one temporal.
 In the best case every prediction is based on a 4-dimensional data cube of spatio-temporal (ST) data, but such data can be computationally expensive to use or impractical to obtain, so many works operate on data without a spatial or temporal (or both) dimension.
 The shape of input data puts important emphasis and limitations on models trained on such data: for example, LSTMs are usually applied by processing each temporal sequence of pixels independently, which can observe changes over time, but wouldn't be able to use spatial contextual clues in its prediction.
-Thus, we create a taxonomy of input types to help understand how satellite images are being used differently across studies.
+Thus, we create a taxonomy of input types to help understand how satellite images are being used differently across studies and agricultural tasks.

-In Figure \ref{fig:data-cube}, we highlight the initial data shapes used in existing literature: a single pixel (type P-x), a temporal sequence of pixels (type T-x), a single image (type S-x) or a temporal sequence of images (type ST-x).
+Typically, studies will describe their input data, but not how they interpret that data for models.
+For example, a model might be called "pixel-based" because it operates on one pixel at a time.
+However, there are actually two ways that a single pixel in remote sensing can be interpreted.
+Is it a bag of features, or is it a spectral sequence?
+The latter interpretation is relatively common, but there has not previously been any consistent language or system to identify this distinction.
+Thus we start from the typical terminology of pixel-based (type P), spatial (type S), temporal (type T) and spatiotemporal (type ST) (see Figure\ref{fig:data-cube}).
 Then, in Figure \ref{fig:data-interpretations} we describe our taxonomy of different interpretations of those data shapes which authors have used to structure their data for use in modern deep learning algorithms.

-We name these interpretations by their initial data shape as the first character and their interpreted shape as the second character.
-The initial data shapes can then be interpreted as one of: a vector of features (type X-f), a sequence of pixels (type X-s), a single image (type X-i), an image cube (type X-c), or an object (type X-o).
-For example, type T-s denotes an interpretation of a temporal sequence of pixels (T) for models that take advantage of the fact that it is a sequence (s).
+We name the interpretations by their initial data shape as the first character and their interpreted shape as the second character (i.e. [Shape]-[Interpretation]).
+The initial data shapes can then be interpreted as one of: a vector/bag of features (type X-f), a sequence of pixels (type X-s), a single image (type X-i), an image cube (type X-c), or an object (type X-o).
+For example, type T-s denotes an interpretation of a temporal sequence of pixels (T) for models that take advantage of the fact that it is a sequence (s), while type T-f denotes an interpretation of temporal data (T) as an stack of features with no time dimension (f) (see Table \ref{tbl:taxonomy-examples} for more examples).
+In Section \ref{section:tasks}, we use this taxonomy to quantify the most frequent types used for each task, but this taxonomy could also be useful outside of this review.